freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

  ![Power Supply](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b6/SFX_PC-PSU_Delta_IMG_9760.JPG/620px-SFX_PC-PSU_Delta_IMG_9760.JPG)

 ### Motherboard
-Motherboard holds and allows communication between many of the crucial electronic components of a system, such as the central processing unit (CPU) and memory, and provides connectors for other peripherals.
+The Motherboard holds and allows communication between many of the crucial electronic components of a system, such as the central processing unit (CPU) and memory, and provides connectors for other peripherals.

 ![Motherboard](https://fthmb.tqn.com/mmTUdCN6UBGIKlkEggGq4fpV-3k=/768x0/filters:no_upscale()/gig-57c732ed3df78c71b60e7aa5.jpg)

 ### Input and Output devices (eg. Keyboard and Mouse)
-Input/Output device is any hardware used by a human operator or other systems to communicate with a computer.
+An Input/Output device is any hardware used by a human operator or other systems to communicate with a computer.

 ![I/O Devices](https://www.clasohlson.com/medias/sys_master/9225929949214.jpg)